alclabs/Modstat/README.md

 =======

 The Modstat Add-On to WebCTRL gathers module status reports from all the controllers beneath the selected location in the tree and parses them.
-It provides checks for a range to problems
+It provides checks for a range of problems
 including:

 * No Communications